chetanKhadke21/TNS_Projects/README.md

-# TNS Projects

-This repository contains three machine learning mini-projects developed as part of TNS work.
-Each project demonstrates building, training, and deploying ML models with datasets and Flask-based applications.

----

-## 📌 Project 1: Manufacturing Equipment Output Prediction
+# Project 1: Manufacturing Equipment Output Prediction

 ### Overview
 This project predicts equipment output in a manufacturing setup using regression techniques.
 It includes data preprocessing, model training, and deployment with a simple Flask app.